PRIMITIVE-IO/unity-weaver/README.md

+This codebase has been modified and customized to trace runtime methods and save them to a sqlite database.
+This database can then be processed and visualized in the Primitive VR IDE https://primitive.io

+Include the entire Assets/Weaver folder in your Unity project (should work with all versions).
+Also include Mono.Data.Sqlite.dlls and make sure that com.unity.nuget.mono-cecil (latest 1.11.4) is included in Packages/manifest.json

+Place the output db path in the WeaverSettings object.

+Add excluded methods and classes in WeaverSettings as well

+IMPORTANT: TO SUCCESSFULLY TRACE, CODE IN THE MAIN ASSEMBLY NEEDS TO BE CHANGED AND SAVED ON EVERY RUN, BECAUSE THE ASSEMBLY GETS CACHED.

 # Weaver
 A a code weaver built for use in [Unity Engine](https://unity3d.com/).
 Based very heavily off of [Fody](https://github.com/Fody/Fody).
 Implmented using [Mono.Cecil](http://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/).